FIDE Grand Prix 2022

 The FIDE Grand Prix 2022 was a series of three chess tournaments played between 4 February and 4 April 2022.
-The top two finishers – Hikaru Nakamura (winner) and Richárd Rapport (runner-up) – qualified for the Candidates Tournament 2022, which is the final qualification stage for the World Chess Championship 2023.
+The top two finishers – Hikaru Nakamura (winner) and Richárd Rapport (runner-up) – qualified for the Candidates Tournament 2022, which was the final qualification stage for the World Chess Championship 2023.

 The first and last tournament took place in Berlin, Germany, and the second one in Belgrade, Serbia.
 Each player was scheduled to participate in two of three tournaments.
 Before the tie-break stage of the last tournament was concluded, Nakamura had already gained the score to win the series, and it was already clear that no other semi-finalist could overtake Rapport for the runner-up position.

 Organization

 Due to the travel restrictions imposed by the COVID-19 pandemic, all three tournaments were initially to be played in a single city instead of playing in various cities as in previous editions.

 The series was organized by World Chess.
 The company chose Berlin to host most of the series following a popular vote.
 Later it was announced that two of the three tournaments would be in Berlin, with one in Belgrade, Serbia.